Slovak Prime Minister Robert Fico is defying EU officials in the migrant crisis - and may win re-election on Saturday.

 Immigration 'threat'

-"Let's face it ladies and gentlemen, the borders of Schengen are like Emmental cheese - thousands of people are entering Europe unchecked," he says.
+Then the prime minister changes tack.
+This idyllic vision of a Slovakia enjoying unprecedented prosperity is under threat, he says."Let's face it ladies and gentlemen, the borders of Schengen are like Emmental cheese - thousands of people are entering Europe unchecked," he says.

 Most border checks were scrapped under Schengen, the EU's passport-free travel regime covering most of Europe.